Dan Markel: 2019 developments

-The trials for Katherine Magbanua and Sigfredo Garcia were combined, and took place in October 2019.
-In the trial, prosecutors claimed that Charlie Adelson had arranged to pay Magbanua, Rivera and Garcia $100,000 to murder Markel so that Wendi Adelson could get full custody of Markel's and Wendi Adelson's two sons.
+The trials for Katherine Magbanua and Sigfredo Garcia were combined and took place in October 2019.
+In the trial, prosecutors claimed that Charlie Adelson had arranged to pay Magbanua, Rivera, and Garcia $100,000 to murder Markel so that Wendi Adelson could get full custody of Markel's and Wendi Adelson's two sons.
 At trial, Magbanua denied involvement but claimed that the case presented by the prosecutors led her to believe Adelson was "involved" in the murders.
 For his part, Garcia claimed that Rivera had carried out the killing alone.
 On October 11, a jury found Sigfredo Garcia guilty of first-degree murder and conspiracy in the 2014 killing of Dan Markel.
-On October 15, the jury sentenced Garcia to life in prison without the possibility of parole for the murder charge, plus thirty years for conspiracy.
+On October 15, the court sentenced Garcia to life in prison without the possibility of parole for the murder charge, plus 30 years for conspiracy.

-The jury was unable to reach a verdict on Katherine Magbanua, though two sources with knowledge of the vote confirmed it was 10-2 for conviction.
-Magbanua remained in jail, charged as a co-conspirator.
+The jury was unable to reach a verdict on Katherine Magbanua, with two sources with knowledge of the vote confirming it was 10–2 for conviction.
+Magbanua remained in jail, pending retrial.

-2022 Developments
+2022 developments

 Charlie Adelson was arrested on April 21, 2022, and was charged with first-degree murder, conspiracy to commit murder, and solicitation to commit murder.
-Wendi and Donna Adelson were also named as co-conspirators.
-Wendi's TV comments during her interrogation immediately after the murder can be reconciled with Donna's TV comment in code 2 years later on a wiretap.
+Wendi's comments about a TV during her interrogation immediately after the murder can be reconciled with Donna's use of "TV" as a code word two years later on a wiretap.

-After several delays due to the COVID-19 pandemic, Katherine Magbanua's retrial began May 16, 2022.
-On May 27, 2022, Magbanua was found guilty of first-degree murder, conspiracy to commit murder and solicitation to commit murder.
+After several delays due to the COVID-19 pandemic, Katherine Magbanua's retrial began on May 16, 2022.
+On May 27, 2022, a jury found Magbanua guilty of first-degree murder, conspiracy to commit murder, and solicitation to commit murder.
 She was sentenced to life in prison without the possibility of parole for the first-degree murder, 30 years for the conspiracy, and an additional 30 years for the solicitation.

-On November 16, 2022, a request was made for Katherine Magbanua to be handed over to the Leon Country Sherrif so she can be transported to the Leon County State Attorney's Office for a proffer in relation to Charlie Adelson's trial.
+On November 16, 2022, a request was made for Katherine Magbanua to be handed over to the Leon County Sheriff so she could be transported to the Leon County State Attorney's Office for a proffer in relation to Charlie Adelson's trial scheduled to take place on October 23, 2023.
 Adelson and Magbanua were dating at the time of the murder.